pazindorb/dc20rpg/README.md

 |	 DO LATER	   |	Encumbrance and Money					  |
 |    DONE      |	Subclass and Ancestry Items			|

-## BUGS:
+## Changelog

-- Missing Fiendborn Ancestry Advancements
+- Added missing Fiendborn Ancestry Advancements
+- Fixed uuid issue for system built in compendiums (You dont need to duplicate them anymore :D)
+- Added custom languages